Releasing Inequality Phenomenon in $\ell_{\infty}$-norm Adversarial Training via Input Gradient Distillation: Background

+Besides the additive noise introduced above,~\citet{duaninequality} also devised a noise attack where the original pixel is replaced by noise:

+For conciseness, we refer to the former INA as ``\emph{INA1}'' and to the latter INA as ``\emph{INA2}''.
+The numbers of perturbed pixels are identical between different evaluated models for fair comparisons.
+Thus, if we want to perturb $k$ pixels, the $threshold$ is determined by the $k$th largest attribution value.

-\subsubsection{Inductive Occlusion Attack}
+\subsubsection{\textbf{Inductive Occlusion Attack}}

-Inductive occlusion attack(IOA) gradually occludes regions with high attribution values.
-In each iteration, IOA selects the n biggest pixels as regions' central points and occludes regions with $(2r+1) \times (2r+1)$ pure color. \citet{duaninequality} set N and R to limit n and r, and chose black, gray, and white colors to occlude the image.
-For simplicity, we refer to IOA with black, gray, and white occlusion colors as IOA-B, IOA-G, and IOA-W respectively.
+Inductive Occlusion Attack (IOA) progressively occludes regions with high attribution values.
+In each iteration, IOA selects the $n$ biggest pixels as regions' central points, occludes these regions on the clean input with a $(2r+1) \times (2r+1)$ pure color patch, and feeds the perturbed input into the model.~\citet{duaninequality} set $N$ and $R$ to limit $n$ and $r$ and chose black, gray, or white colors to occlude the image.
+IOA increases $r$ if the model is not fooled in the current iteration, increases $n$ and sets $r$ to $1$ if $r$ exceeds $R$, and stops if the model is fooled or both $n$ and $r$ exceed their limitations.
+We refer to IOA with black, gray, and white patches as IOA-B, IOA-G, and IOA-W, respectively.

-Besides two inductive methods mentioned above, \citet{duaninequality} also used random noise(RN for short) to attack DNN, which randomly selects several pixels and perturbs them with Gaussian noise $\sigma \in \mathcal{N} (0,1)$.
+Besides two inductive methods mentioned above,~\citet{duaninequality} also used random noise (RN) to attack DNN, which randomly selects $k$ pixels and perturbs them with Gaussian noise $\delta \in \mathcal{N} (0,1)$.

+For conciseness, we refer to the model's robustness against the attacks mentioned above as \emph{inequality-based robustness} in the rest of the paper.